Implementation of Safety Management System

 A Safety Culture

 The JAL Group provides opportunities for top management and executive officers of Flight Operations, Engineering and Maintenance, Cabin Attendants, Airport Operations, Operations, Cargo and Mail, and other production divisions to visit frontlines on a regular basis to communicate directly with our employees.
-During the Semiannual Safety Campaign and the Year-end and New Year Safety Inspection, executive officers of general managing divisions such as General Affairs, Accounting, Human Resources and IT Planning, as well as production divisions, visit airports in Japan and overseas, and frontlines of Flight Operations, Cabin Attendants, Engineering and Maintenance, Operations, and Cargo and Mail.
+During the Semiannual Safety Campaign and the Year-end and New Year Safety Inspection, executive officers of general managing divisions such as General Affairs, Accounting, Human Resources, and IT Planning, as well as production divisions, visit airports in Japan and overseas to try to identify the issues at the frontlines.

 Workplace tours by executive officers